-(1) The Commissioner may delegate any power or duty of the Commissioner under another provision of this Act or under any other Act to a person employed or engaged by the Corporation.
+(1) The Commissioner may delegate any power or duty of the Commissioner under another provision of this Act (other than the power of the Commissioner to authorise the commencement of prosecutions under section 14BA(8)) or under any other Act to a person employed or engaged by the Corporation.

 (2) The delegation must be in writing signed by the Commissioner.